dVp007/cbh-take-home-test/Refactoring.md

 ## Your Explanation Here

 I tried reducing the branching statements and made the function straight forward.
 Firstly, before it was checking all the conditions if there is no event in the input, so I refactored it and tested the condition in the beginning and returned.
 This prevents it from checking different conditions.
-Secondly, I used conditional statement to check if partition key is string or no so it's more readable and easily understood.
+Secondly, I used conditional statement to check if partition key is string or no so it's more readable and easily understood.Also, I added try and catch so error handling is also introduced in the new code.
 Finally, I would like to explain all my test cases:
 1. Returns the literal '0' when given no input
 2. Returns a key when input is given
 3. Returns a key when input is given with more than 256 letters